First-Time, First-Year Special Programs

 How do I qualify to play?

-As part of the Long Beach College Promise, California State University Long Beach offers select high school students in California the opportunity to earn up to four units of college credit each semester.
+As part of the Long Beach College Promise, the Young Scholars Program offers high school juniors and seniors an opportunity to earn up to 4 units of college credit at CSULB each semester.
+To participate, students must be enrolled in a Long Beach College Promise high school.

 If you are interested in the Young Scholars program, please complete the interest form.